coderdiaz/coderdiaz/README.md

 - If you have a project related to **design** or **development**, you can contact me via email.
 - 📫 How to reach me: [@coderdiaz](https://x.com/coderdiaz) on X or send me an email to hey[at]coderdiaz.dev.
 - 😄 Pronouns: He/Him.
-- 📺 Join me on my Twitch channel, [Twitch](https://twitch.tv/coderdiaz), for exciting streams every Friday and Saturday!
+- 📺 Join me on [Twitch](https://twitch.tv/coderdiaz), for exciting streams every Friday and Saturday!
 We delve into the world of programming and design, creating a vibrant community where you can continue to expand your knowledge of web development.
 Let's embark on this learning journey together!

-I love writing, especially about my work and experiences, which I share on my blog.
-If you're interested in web development content, I'm currently writing articles on my new website called [Dimelo en Codigo](https://dimeloencodigo.com/hola-mundo).
+I love writing, especially about my work and experiences, which I share on my personal blog about thoughts.
+If you're interested in web development content, I'm currently writing articles on my new project called [Dimelo en Codigo](https://dimeloencodigo.com/hola-mundo).

 ### My product tech stack is:
 - **Backend:** Node.js, Nest.js, GraphQL, PostgreSQL, Strapi, PayloadCMS.